 Marine Park initially developed as a rapid-transit suburb, a place apart from and yet intimately tied to the great city via a matrix of trolley, bus and subway lines.
 It offered the best of both worlds—village charm and urban amenity leavened with the natural beauty of Jamaica Bay.
 Later—especially after World War II—it was the Belt Parkway that fueled growth in the area, with its lure of easy weekend access to Long Island's beaches and parks.
 Developers large and small and mostly long forgotten wove this long-rural place into the fabric of New York City.
 Their work was largely uncoordinated but drew nonetheless from a common set of principles regarding architectural style, scale, materials and site treatment.

-One of these developers was Fred Trump, father of "The Donald."
+One of these developers was Fred Trump.
 Trump erected thousands of homes in the outer boroughs during his long career, including the charming brick rowhouses on the south side of Fillmore Avenue between East 32nd and East 33rd Streets.
 Another maker of Marine Park was William M. Calder, a self-made Brooklyn builder who won a seat in the United States Senate in 1916 (where he sponsored, of all things, the legislation that created daylight savings time).
 Calder erected thousands of homes in Park Slope and Windsor Terrace and was among the first to build in Marine Park.
 He was a tireless advocate of the park itself—and with good reason: "It is an axiom," he wrote in a leaflet promoting his two-family homes at Coyle Street and Avenue T, "that the building of a park is certain to increase the value of the area adjacent to it."
 Calder was certain that this area would become "one of the choicest residential sections of Greater New York."
 He wasn’t wrong.